 Beverages like tea, coffee, and cacao are commonly available as certified organic products in supermarkets, groceries, organic shops and can be ordered online.
 Beverages make up about 11% of organic sales.

 - Alcohol - Spirits can be certified organic, from beer to wine to liquors.
 Bison Brewing sells USDA certified organic beer in a variety of flavors - some seasonal and some year-round - from a honey basil to a chocolate stout.
-Find them through distributors in 13 different states.

 - Sports and energy drinks - Even sports drink mixes can be found in organic versions, like those available through Nature's Flavors.
 All products labeled organic are USDA certified.
 They have options in 10 different flavors, like cherry and pina colada.
 Just mix with water and go.